-- 1. Projects with responsible parties that will implement, operate, and maintain the completed facilities should be given priority consideration.
-Responsible parties optimally have dedicated sources of funding that will facilitate long-term operation and maintenance.
-Examples may include stormwater utilities and local option sales taxes. - 2.
-Restoration that is substantially self-sustaining should be considered.
-Optimally, funded projects should not require continual or frequent human intervention beyond basic maintenance. - 3.
-Responsible parties should support long-term monitoring to facilitate verification, lessons learned, and adaptive management. - 4.
-For restoration projects, sites and systems should be selected such that they reflect and are adaptable to natural variability.
-Restored habitats, for example, should be adaptable to cyclic climatic conditions (e.g., seasonal, hydrologic), discrete events (e.g., coastal storms), and long-term changes in the environment (e.g., climate change and sea level rise). - 5.
-Cost effectiveness, technical feasibility, and regulatory factors are criteria to be considered in any prioritization and funding decision.
+- 1. Projects with responsible parties that will implement, operate, and maintain the completed facilities; - 2.
+Projects that achieve multiple, complementary objectives; - 3.
+Restoration that is substantially self-sustaining; - 4.
+Responsible parties that support long-term monitoring to facilitate verification, lessons learned, and adaptive management; - 5.
+Sites and systems that reflect and are adaptable to natural variability; and - 6.
+Cost effectiveness, technical feasibility, and regulatory factors are criteria to be considered in prioritization and funding..

+Natural variability, for example, would include a habitat restoration project that is adaptable to cyclic climatic conditions (e.g., seasonal, hydrologic), discrete events (e.g., coastal storms), and long-term changes in the environment (e.g., climate change and sea level rise).

 4.5 Funding Sources